maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 comments: true
 tags: [classification, bayes classifier, kNN, perceptron]
 ---
 This week introduces classification with the $k$-nearest neighbours algorithm before introducing the Bayes classifier as the optimal classifier with LDA and QDA as approximations.
-We then move on to general linear classifiers by introducing the perceptron, an iterative algorithm and the precursor to modern neural networks.
+We then move on to general linear classifiers by discussing the perceptron, an iterative algorithm and the precursor to modern neural networks.

 <!--more-->
 <hr class="with-margin">